 - What the deal offers in light of maximum penalties: You can start by looking at how good of a deal your being offered in terms of penalty reduction.
 If there’s not much being reduced, then what’s the point of taking a plea deal?
 If there’s a significant drop in penalties, on the other hand, then you might have to give the offer more consideration.

 - The strength of your case: If you have the ability to suppress much of the prosecution’s evidence, or the state simply doesn’t have the evidence it needs to obtain a conviction, then you might be better off taking your case to trial to see if you can obtain a conviction.
-If you’re defense is weak, though, and the evidence is insurmountable, then resolving your case might be best.
+If your defense is weak, though, and the evidence is insurmountable, then resolving your case might be best.

 - Your desire to quickly move one: Some plea deals allow accused individuals to avoid jail time.
 As such, many of these people simply want to resolve their case so that they can quickly move on with life without the need for prolonged and stressful litigation.
 What are you willing to deal with as you fight the charges against you?